Okeanos/dotfiles-windows/README.md

 ### The bootstrap script

-The bootstrapper script will pull in the latest version and symlink the files to your home folder using [gnu-stow](https://www.gnu.org/software/stow/).
+The bootstrapper script will pull in the latest version and copy the files to your home folder.

 ```bash
 cd ~/Projects/dotfiles && ./bootstrap.sh